 The Hi-Beat 36,000 GMT Limited Edition SBGJ005

-In 2009, Grand Seiko launched its hi-beat calibre 9S85.
-This self-winding movement has a frequency of 36,000 vph (5Hz), a power-reserve of 55 hours and features 37 jewels.
+In 2009, Grand Seiko launched its hi-beat caliber 9S85.
+This self-winding movement has a frequency of 36,000 vph (5Hz), a power-reserve of 55 hours, and features 37 jewels.
 Accuracy is specified as -3 to +5 seconds per day.

 The primary appeal of this movement has always been its exceptional finishing.
 Close examination with a loupe reveals beautiful decoration which surpasses some so-called haute horlogerie movements.

 A few weeks ago at Baselworld, Grand Seiko revealed a new movement based on the hi-beat caliber 9S85, the new caliber 9S86.
-It is an evolution of the calibre 9S85, incorporating a GMT function.
-Whilst Grand Seiko has offered some superb GMT timepieces previously, including a personal favourite, the SBGM029 featuring the calibre 9S66 this is the first time the company has made a hi-beat movement with a GMT function.
+It is an evolution of the caliber 9S85, incorporating a GMT function.
+Whilst Grand Seiko has offered some superb GMT timepieces previously, including a personal favorite, the SBGM029 featuring the caliber 9S66 this is the first time the company has made a hi-beat movement with a GMT function.

 Grand Seiko has produced three versions of the model.
 Namely, a limited edition model, featuring a verdant green dial and restricted to only 600 pieces, and two non-limited variants, with white and black dials.
 The distinctive green dial is said to be inspired by Mt.
 Iwate, a mountain visible from the brand’s Shizukuishi Watch Studio where all Grand Seiko mechanical watches are designed, manufactured and assembled by hand.

 I am sure the limited number of pieces will be eagerly snapped-up by fellow admirers of GS.
 All three models feature an exhibition caseback.
-In addition,the limited edition green dial model, created to celebrate the launch of the new calibre 9S86, features a unique oscillating weight.
-The titanium open-worked rotor and has an unusual design and is treated with an anodic oxidation, imparting a gold-like tone.
+In addition, the limited edition green dial model, created to celebrate the launch of the new caliber 9S86, features a unique oscillating weight.
+The titanium open-worked rotor and has an unusual design and is treated with anodic oxidation, imparting a gold-like tone.
 The resultant appearance is delightful and innovative, helping to differentiate the timepiece from other mechanical watches on the market.

 The case is based on the gorgeous 44GS design, a model revealed at Baselworld 2013 which stole my heart with its unique brand of classicism.
 I reviewed this watch on Escapement last year and have said much about its many qualities that are distilled to a matchless standard.

 Again at Baselworld 2014, Grand Seiko launched three new models incorporating its incredible Spring Drive movement.
-A limited edition platinum model, the SBGA107, is stunningly beautiful and features a cream coloured dial and black crocodile leather strap which imbues the model with a vintage persona.
+A limited-edition platinum model, the SBGA107, is stunningly beautiful and features a cream-colored dial and black crocodile leather strap which imbues the model with a vintage persona.

 Whilst I like the SBGA107, I prefer the steel models, the SBGA103 and SBGA105, both of which share the same case and bracelet ensemble.
 They are both very beautiful.
 The silvery-white variant has a pure and chaste character.
 Close examination reveals exquisite dial detail, with a textured surface that engages with light in charming discourse.